Anatomiclab/GastroFLOW/README.md

 Script Outputs:

-(Machine Learning Algorithm).csv: A .csv file containing the list of machine learning model predictions for the external data.
+(Machine Learning Algorithm).csv: A .csv file **containing the list of machine learning model predictions for the external data**.

 To generate the triage list, sort the predictions in Excel based on the predicted label (CA and non-CA) and malignancy prediction scores.

 ## Hyperparameter Optimization using Talos